 The first step of the ETL process is Data Extracting.
-In this step, data is extracted from the source database; there can be more than one data source.
+In this step, data is extracted from the source database and there can be more than one data source.

 In the second step, Data Transforming, extracted data is transformed by applying various rules and functions to be stored in the destination database in a proper format.
-Data is extracted from different sources and it is very likely that it will have many problems such as the same object is given different names, or the same name is given to different objects.
+Data is extracted from different sources and it is very likely that it will have many problems.
+The problems can be such as the same object is given different names, or the same name is given to different objects.

 In the final step, Data Loading, transformed and uniformly formatted data is loaded into the destination database.